 Our bylaws are available online via this link.

 From its origination, the GCC has sponsored five (5) "Gulf Coast Council Expos/Fly Fairs".
-These shows have been some of the largest and best fly fishing events in the South.
-Also known to many as "conclaves", these weekend events served as both fundraisers for our council and an educational vehicles for members and the public.
+These shows have been some of the largest and best fly fishing events ever held our area of the South.
+Also known to many as "conclaves", these weekend events have served as both fundraisers for our council and as educational vehicles for members and the public.
 GCC events offer programs, exhibitors, workshops, tying demos, great food, great fishing and much more.

-Since its re-formation into a smaller geographic area in November, 2012, the Council is currently planning a Fly Fair in the coming months in coastal Mississppi to bring members, other flyfishers and future flyfishers together.
+The Council is currently planning a Fly Fair in the early Fall of 2014 in coastal Mississippi to bring members, other flyfishers and future flyfishers together.

-The GCC, along with the Texas Council of the IFFF, co-sponsors the "North Toledo Bend Rendezvous".
-Held the first weekend of November at North Toledo Bend State Park, the 2013 Rendezvous was the 25th anniversity (since 1989) of this gathering of fly tyers representing fly fishing clubs from Texas, Louisiana, Oklahoma, Arkansas, Mississippi and beyond.
-With no planned activities, but plenty of fly tying, food, fly casting and fishing, and with only a minimal fee to cover lodging and meals, the North Toledo Bend Rendezvous remains one of the top tying events held each year in the country.
+The GCC, along with the Texas Council of the IFFF, annually co-sponsors the "North Toledo Bend Rendezvous".
+Held the first weekend of November at North Toledo Bend State Park near Zwolle, LA, the 2013 Rendezvous was the 25th anniversity (since 1989) of this gathering of fly tyers representing fly fishing clubs from Texas, Louisiana, Oklahoma, Arkansas, Mississippi and beyond.
+With no planned activities, but plenty of fly tying, food, fly casting instruction and fly fishing, and with only a minimal fee to cover lodging and meals, the North Toledo Bend Rendezvous remains one of the top tying events held each year in the U.S.A.

 The GCC also promotes events and activities of our member clubs.
-Click on our Calendar page to find out what's happening when around the Council and surrounding regions.
+Click on our Home and Calendar pages to find out what's happening around the Council and surrounding regions.

 IFFF Code of Angling Ethics